fairlearn/fairlearn/TERMINOLOGY.md

 ### Parity Criteria/Constraints and Disparity Metrics

-When trying to mitigate unfairness we usually have a parity criterion in mind.
+When trying to mitigate disparity we usually have a parity criterion in mind.
 For certain methods (that we refer to as reductions) these are expressed as constraints, and we optimize the objective subject to these constraints.
 Below are some examples of parity criteria we use in this repository:

 - Classification:
     - Demographic Parity (DP): A classifier h satisfies demographic parity under a distribution over (X, A, Y) if its prediction h(X) is statistically independent of the group attribute A — that is, if P[h(X) = y’ | A = a] = P[h(X) = y’] for all a, y’. [[Agarwal et al.]](https://arxiv.org/pdf/1803.02453.pdf)